marcglasberg/themed/README.md

 Themed.save(key: Keys.light, theme: { ... })
 ```

-Note: You can also use the method  `clearSavedThemeByKey` to remove saved themes.
+Note: You can also use the methods `saveAll` to save many themes by key at the same time,
+and `clearSavedThemeByKey` to remove saved themes.

 Important: When I say "save" above, I mean it's saved in memory, not in the device disk.